Request a Workshop or Course Integrated Instruction

 Patents & Trademarks

 Are you an inventor, an entrepreneur, a student or a researcher who is getting ready to apply for a patent or someone who is curious about patents?
 Before you talk to a manufacturer or the public about your invention, it is wise to get your idea protected.
 A good patent search will help you identify prior art references that are critical to the patentability of your invention.
 In these classes, you will learn the patent basics as well as patent search strategies through hands-on exercises.
-For more information on Patent resources visit: http://libguides.gatech.edu/patent_guide
+Learn more about Patent resources.

 Patents: Contact Lisha Li

-We offer workshops on Endnote, a software tool for publishing and managing bibliographies, citations and references on the Windows and Macintosh desktop.
-EndNote software is available to the Georgia Tech community, as part of your GT Technology Fee.
-For more information on Endnote visit: http://libguides.gatech.edu/EndNote
+We offer workshops on software tools for publishing and managing bibliographies, citations and references.
+EndNote software for Windows and Macintosh is available to the Georgia Tech community, as part of your GT Technology Fee.
+Mendeley and Zotero are free tools available for download online.

 Course Integrated Instruction